 Conditions These are a core and distinctive element of the MDF specification, that complement other computational graph-based formats by providing a high-level set of descriptors for specifying conditional execution of nodes.
 This allows models with relatively complex execution requirements (e.g., containing cycles, branches, and/or temporal dependencies) to be expressed as graphs in a sufficiently abstract form that facilities exchange among high-level modeling environments without requiring that they be “lowered” to and then recovered from more elaborated procedural descriptions.

-Parameters and Arguments Attributes that determine the configuration and operation of nodes and edges, such as function parameters and weight matrices, can be defined in the MDF using parameters.
-In the case of parameters specifying large data structures (e.g., weight-matrices), arrays in widely used formats (e.g. numpy arrays) can be used, and serialisation in portable binary formats (e.g. HDF5) will be supported..
-Functions can have dynamically-set attributes in the form of arguments, often sourced from an input port on the node containing that function.
-Conditions may use arguments which are both static and dynamic.
-For example, a threshold condition may compare a dynamically-changing value, passed as an argument, against a static threshold parameter.
+Parameters Attributes that determine the configuration and operation of nodes and edges, can be defined in the MDF using parameters.
+In the case of parameters specifying large data structures (e.g., weight-matrices), arrays in widely used formats (e.g. numpy arrays, TensorFlow tensors) can be used, and serialisation in portable binary formats (e.g. BSON) is supported.
+Parameters can either be fixed values, which don’t change when the node is executed, or can change over time (stateful parameters).

 Functions A single value which is evaluated as a function of values on input ports and other functions and parameters.
 A key distinction with parameters is that a function is always stateless.